 The Senior Pastor serves on the Board without term.
 All other Elders are appointed to a term of up to three years (may fulfill a partial term and also serve a full term) but may serve no more than five years continuously.
 Elders not on “active duty” but in good standing at FBC are eligible to serve as Advisory Council members.
 A former “active duty” elder may be considered for service again after one year off the Board.

 The Board actively works to encourage, train and recruit more elders.
 A guided study of Alexander Strauch’s book, Biblical Eldership, is key.
-Men of FBC also may participate in other leadership development activities such as Joshua’s Men and the Men’s Fraternity, as well as serving in formal and informal teaching and discipleship roles.
+Men of FBC also may participate in other leadership development activities such as Stepping Up, as well as serving in formal and informal teaching and discipleship roles.

 We believe that our Elder-led government is most faithful to the church governments described in the New Testament, and that it has worked well for our church.
 Men who exhibit the qualities described in I Timothy 3:1-7 and Titus 1:5-9, and who have a record of ministry at FBC, are invited to consider service as Elder.